Gift Icon

 • MARAD

-The Maritime Administration is in charge of all water transit in the U.S. It oversees the integration of waterborne shipments with other branches of transportation and facilitating its usage.
+The Maritime Administration oversees all water transit in the U.S. It oversees the integration of waterborne shipments with other transportation branches and facilitates its usage.
 It also oversees the United States' commercial marine.
 It makes sure American ports, ships, and the environment are protected, and ensures that national security is maintained.
 MARAD keeps several cargo ships meant for surge sealift during national emergencies and war (the National Defense Reserve Fleet), and it assists in disposing of non-combatant ships as they get dispensable to the government.

 • SLSDC